 The road I was on was 300 West Klatt.
 It was little more than a feeder road that connected Old Seward Highway with a small residential neighborhood sandwiched between an industrial park and the southern end of “C” Street, a major north-south thoroughfare.

 As I walked along, I detected movement in the shadows off to the left side of the road.
 I glanced over and saw two figures walking, their arms swinging.
-Somehow I knew instantly that they had been standing there just moments ago, and the reason they were now moving briskly was that they had seen me walking by.
-I knew they intended to rob me and perhaps hurt me afterward.
+Somehow I knew instantly that they had just quickened their pace, intending to rob me and perhaps hurt me afterward.
 I knew it with such absolute certainty that I immediately started walking as fast as I could go.
-I was ready to start running if I saw the men come up onto the road.
+I was ready to start running if I saw them come up onto the road.
 I still had a 15-minute walk ahead of me before I reached my friend’s trailer and safety.
 In the meantime, this stretch of road was as desolate as could be.
-Since there were no houses or businesses directly on 300 West Klatt, streetlights were few and far between.
+There were no houses or businesses directly on the road, and streetlights were few and far between.
 I had been walking for 20 minutes and hadn’t seen a single car.

 I do not scare easily.
 I have gone on countless walks on dark, lonely roads and never been half as afraid as I was now.
 Somehow, the threat these two men posed to me had been revealed to me supernaturally.
 The hackles on my neck stood straight up.
 I could almost smell the mayhem in the air.
 I felt sure that if these men were to catch up with me, they would leave me bleeding out in the bushes.